opendatacube/datacube-core/README.rst

 Docker
 ======

-Docker for OpenDataCube is in the early stages of development, and more documentation and examples of how to use it will be forthcoming soon.
+Docker for Open Data Cube is in the early stages of development, and more documentation and examples of how to use it will be forthcoming soon.
 For now, you can build and run this Docker image from this repository as documented below.